TxmszLou/renko/notes/opengl.md

 - For GLFW_OPENGL_CORE_PROFILE there is no default vertex array object, so we cannot set vertex attributes
 - Need to create vertex array objects

+# Renderer (abstractions)

+Keep track each vertex buffer and index buffer as an object